petershin/liferay-learn/docs/dxp/latest/en/building-applications/core-frameworks/message-bus/using-direct-synchronous-messaging-in-previous-versions.md

 1. The current thread processes message reception for each listener (i.e., `X6N5CharlieMessageListener` and `X6N5DogMessageListener`) in succession.
 The listeners log the message payload and set a response on the message.
 The response from the latest listener processed supersedes previous responses.
 1. Processing returns to `X6N5BakerOSGiCommands`, where it logs the message response.

-Now you can examine each class, starting with the destination configurator
+Now you can examine each class, starting with the destination configurator.

 ## Examine the Destination Configurator